salmonwatersheds/fish_distribution_and_abundance_model_CCIRA/README.md

     - `FEW_SALMON`: magnitude < 5
     - `SOME_SALMON`: magnitude >= 5, < 40
     - `MANY_SALMON`: magnitude >= 40

-    This classification was adjusted up one category for any stream listed as a top ten producer in the NuSEDS data.
+    - `MOST_SALMON`: where a stream is noted as a top ten producer in the NuSEDS data.

     #### Resident

     For streams modelled as inaccessible to salmon: